Skip to content

 <network>

-The Docker image entrypoint is bootstrap-producer.
-The image does not have a default Cmd, so Compose files must pass the four required arguments:
+The Docker image default entrypoint is bootstrap-producer for standalone compatibility.
+The image does not have a default Cmd, so a standalone Compose service must pass the four required arguments:

 services: